-The Xbox One S, on the other hand, provides an smaller, more incremental upgrade, bringing HDR gaming and 4K entertainment thanks to its 4K Blu-ray player.
+The Xbox One S, on the other hand is a smaller, more incremental upgrade, bringing HDR gaming and 4K entertainment thanks to its 4K Blu-ray player.
 In a nutshell, it's a smaller, prettier and more efficient Xbox One.

 So, should you wait for Scorpio?
 Here's everything we know so far...